itiboi/multilevel-backup/README.md

 [![Build Status](https://travis-ci.org/itiboi/multilevel-backup.svg?branch=master)](https://travis-ci.org/itiboi/multilevel-backup) [![Coverage Status](https://coveralls.io/repos/itiboi/multilevel-backup/badge.svg?branch=master&service=github)](https://coveralls.io/github/itiboi/multilevel-backup?branch=master)

-Simplifying the management of a multilevel backup structure with rsnapshot especially for not always-on devices.
+Simplifies the management of a multilevel backup structure with rsnapshot especially for not always-on devices.
-Since rsnapshot takes only care about the actual backup process and leaves the handling and timing of multiple backup level to the user.
+Since rsnapshot takes only care about the actual backup process, the handling and timing of multiple backup level is left to the user.
 For simple setups, this issue can be easily solved with cron jobs, but notably with not always-on devices the manual management can easily result in irreversible mistakes.

 ### What does it do?